MurtazaKhan24/CS4348-Projects/devlog.md

 once one teller is done, they notify the next teller to leave

-going to compare my run with the sample run to see if its similar, add a readme and finailize the project
+going to compare my run with the sample run to see if its similar, add a readme and finalize the project

+### April 13th 8:30pm
+Finalized the project and added readme for submission